House of Gucci: Plot

-In Italy in 1978, Patrizia Reggiani is the office manager of her father's small trucking firm.
+In Italy in 1978, Patrizia Reggiani is the office manager of her father's small trucking company.
 At a party, she meets Maurizio Gucci, a law student and heir to a 50% interest in the Gucci fashion house through his father Rodolfo.
 Patrizia aggressively pursues the awkward Maurizio, charming him into a romantic relationship.

-Rodolfo warns Maurizio that Patrizia is after only his wealth, and tells him that he will disinherit him if he marries Patrizia.
+Rodolfo warns Maurizio that Patrizia is only after his wealth, and tells Maurizio that he will disinherit him if he marries Patrizia.
 Maurizio chooses Patrizia over his connection to Gucci, leaving the family.
-Patrizia and Maurizio marry, and he is hired by the trucking company.
+Patrizia and Maurizio marry, and he is hired by her father's trucking company.

 When Patrizia becomes pregnant, she considers her child to be an avenue for familial reconciliation, and lets that information slip to Maurizio's uncle Aldo, who is delighted and takes the couple under his wing.

 Aldo introduces Patrizia to his eccentric son Paolo, who aspires to be a designer within Gucci despite his apparent lack of talent.
-Aldo helps Maurizio and a terminally ill Rodolfo reconcile shortly before the latter's death.
+Aldo helps Maurizio, and a terminally ill Rodolfo, reconcile shortly before the latter's death.
 Rodolfo returns Maurizio to his will, but, before he dies, fails to sign the document bequeathing to him the 50% interest in Gucci shares, so Patrizia forges Rodolfo's signature on Rodolfo's updated testament.

 Patrizia devises a plot to obtain a controlling interest in Gucci by acquiring some of Aldo's and Paolo's shares (the other 50%).
-She clashes with Aldo over the firm's clandestine sale of cheap "fake" Gucci products on the black market, and consults Giuseppina "Pina", a psychic, for guidance on how to manipulate Maurizio, who has little interest in Gucci, into taking a more active role within the company.
+She clashes with Aldo over the firm's sale of cheap "fake" Gucci products on the black market, and consults Giuseppina "Pina", a psychic, for guidance on how to manipulate Maurizio, who has little interest in Gucci, into taking a more active role within the company.

 Paolo acquires proof that Aldo has been evading taxes in the United States.
-He gives the info to Patrizia in exchange for her promise that he be allowed to design his own product line.
+He gives the information to Patrizia in exchange for her promise that he be allowed to design his own product line.
 Aldo is arrested by the IRS and sentenced to a year and a day in prison.

 Patrizia lies to the Italian police and tells them that Paolo is not authorized to use the Gucci trademark, so they stop his fashion show by force.
-Patrizia and Maurizio ask Paolo to sell his shares to them, but he rebuffs and cuts ties with them.
+Patrizia and Maurizio ask Paolo to sell his shares to them, but he rebuffs their effort and cuts ties with them.